 Isatou Ceesay – Grassroots Activist

 Although forced to drop out of school at a young age, Isatou Ceesay seldom lets anything stop her from learning or taking action.
 She has worked for the U.S. Peace Corps office in the Gambia, the Swedish organization Future in Our Hands, and as a consultant for development organizations.
 Her recycling project, which began in 1998 amidst much resistance and taunting, is still thriving today.
 In 2012, she was awarded a TIAW “Difference Maker” award in Washington, DC.
 She is humbled by the fact that there is a book about her and hopes it will inspire others to join her cause or be a changemaker in their own communities.
+She is a founder of WIG—Women’s Initiative Gambia.
 Click here to read more.

 Peggy Sedlak – Peace Corps Volunteer